Norske Tog Class 92: History

 By the 1980s, the 40-year-old Class 86 and Class 91 trains were in need of replacement.
 NSB described them as unable to satisfy demands in terms of economy, comfort or speed.
-Class 92 was bought to take over all passenger transport on the Røros Line and on the Nordland Line south of Grong.
+Class 92 was bought to take over all passenger transport on the Røros Line and on the Nordland Line south of Grong Municipality.
 The 15 two-car units cost NOK 200 million and were built by Duewag in Germany.

 When introduced, the schedules were also changed to cut a number of the smallest intermediate stops.
 Class 92 has considerably better curve speed, and is able to operate at least at 80 km/h through all curves on the main lines and on the steepest sections.
 It also features better acceleration and deceleration than its predecessors.
-With the change of schedules from 2 June 1985, this resulted in travel time between Røros and Hamar being reduced by one hour, a reduction of 25 minutes between Trondheim and Steinkjer, and a reduction of 50 minutes between Trondheim and Grong.
+With the change of schedules from 2 June 1985, this resulted in travel time between Røros Station and Hamar Station being reduced by one hour, a reduction of 25 minutes between Trondheim Station and Steinkjer Station, and a reduction of 50 minutes between Trondheim and Grong.
 At the same time, the schedules were changed for optimal correspondence, such as with the night train in Trondheim and departures from Trondheim Airport, Værnes.
 The Røros Line also received a single daily through train from Røros to Oslo.

 From June 1986, the class was also put into the morning train from Mo i Rana to Trondheim and the return trip in the evening.
 The new service increased the average speed, including stops, to 80 km/h and a maximum speed on straight section of 130 km/h, as well as 10 percent higher speeds in curves.
 The service allowed passengers taking the morning train from Oslo to arrive in Mo i Rana in the evening.
 The class was also used on the Arendal Line and the Solør Line.
 It remained in used on the Arendal Line until 1995, when the line was electrified.

 In 1993, NSB announced that the traffic around Trondheim would become the Trøndelag Commuter Rail, which would take over most of the Class 92 trains.
 The service started on 1 September 1993.
 The changes to the schedule involved almost a doubling of the number of departures, particularly between Trondheim and Stjørdal, where a one-hour headway was introduced.
 The service from Trondheim to Steinkjer had ten daily round trips.
 While local trains had existed previously north of Trondheim, the services south to Oppdal were all new in an area which was previously only served by intercity and night trains.
 The initial services consisted of four services from Trondheim—northwards along the Nordland Line to Steinkjer, east along the Meråker Line to Storlien, south along the Dovre Line to Oppdal and south-east along the Røros Line to Tynset.